-#BetterForBalance, this year’s International Women’s day theme.
+#BetterForBalance, last year’s International Women’s day theme.
 Although international Women’s day was back in March, the battle of equality is one we continue to fight!

 Over the last several decades women have worked tirelessly to break stereotypes, glass ceilings and constraints, yet gender inequality is still prevalent.
 When this year’s gender pay gap report was published, it found that hundreds of ‘big firms’ saw an increase in their gender pay gaps(gasps), that’s around 2 in 5 companies.
 I was surprised at this, especially considering there has been numerous campaigns and social events to minimize it.